oscarcalderin87/demoga-tests-automated/README.md

 ## Execution with report
 `mvn clean test verify`

-An HTML file named overview-features.html is generated into the report folder
+An HTML file named overview-features.html is generated in report/cucumber-html-reports

 ## Notes
 Additionally, you can run both commands adding the parameters `-Dheadless=[true or false]` and `-Dbrowser=[CHROME or FIREFOX]`.